ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/env-setup-6-FVP.md

 ./run.sh
 ```

+TODO verify that this works with the simple_nn.py

 You will see a number of examples run on the FVP.
-## Next Steps
-1. Go to [Build a Simple PyTorch Model](/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/build-model-8/) to test your environment setup.
+This means you can proceed to the next section to test your environment setup.